Blue & Green Istria Cycling

 Today our ride takes us through the heart of Istria, away from the usual tourist route and past small picturesque villages.
 The old church of Vrh is hiding an unexpected treasure-trove of frescoes created made by medieval masters.
 Cycling far away from the tourist crowds on roads practically devoid of traffic, there is a feeling that time has stopped in these parts a long time ago (though luckily the wine is still flowing).

 This afternoon you can relax in the hotel’s pool and spa area.
 In the evening you can enjoy a jazz concert on the square of Motovun, surrounded by local music lovers.
-The experience would not be complete without a glass of good Istrian wine – we recommend the exquisite Malvazia, the region’s best white wine, while those preferring red varieties will not be disappointed either.
+The experience would not be complete without a glass of good Istrian wine.
+We recommend the exquisite Malvazia, certainly the region’s best white wine, while those preferring red varieties will not be disappointed either.

 Accommodation in Motovun.